Towards a Science of AI Agent Reliability: Extended Experimental Results

 \subsection{Level-stratified analysis on GAIA}

 Figure~\ref{fig:gaia_level_stratified} presents reliability metrics stratified by task difficulty (L1=Easy, L2=Medium, L3=Hard).
-Accuracy follows the expected pattern, with all models showing degradation on harder tasks—though the gap between top performers (Claude Sonnet 4.5, Claude Opus 4.5) and weaker models widens substantially at L3.
-Notably, newer Claude models exhibit dramatically higher action counts on medium and hard tasks, with Claude Sonnet 3.7 averaging approximately 15 actions on L3 compared to 5–8 for most other models, suggesting a ``try harder'' strategy that invests more compute in difficult problems.
+Accuracy follows the expected pattern, with all models showing degradation on harder tasks; though the gap between top performers and weaker models widens substantially at L3.
+Notably, Gemini and Claude models exhibit dramatically higher action counts on medium and hard tasks, suggesting a ``try harder'' strategy that invests more compute in difficult problems.
 Outcome consistency shows mixed patterns across difficulty levels: some models achieve higher consistency on harder tasks, likely because low accuracy leads to consistent failure modes, while others show the inverse.
 Resource consistency degrades on complex tasks across most models, indicating that action costs become less predictable as difficulty increases.
 Calibration and discrimination metrics show modest degradation on harder tasks on average, though with considerable model-specific variation.
-The robustness metrics present no clear systematic relationship with difficulty: fault, environment, and prompt robustness remain relatively stable across levels for most models, suggesting that robustness to perturbations is largely orthogonal to task complexity—models that handle perturbations well on easy tasks tend to do so on hard tasks as well, and vice versa.
+The robustness metrics present no clear systematic relationship with difficulty: fault and environment robustness remain relatively stable across levels for most models, suggesting that robustness to perturbations is largely orthogonal to task complexity—models that handle perturbations well on easy tasks tend to do so on hard tasks as well, and vice versa.
 This independence implies that robustness may be more a property of model architecture or training than of task-specific reasoning capacity.